halide/Halide/doc/BuildingHalideWithCMake.md

 On Windows, there are two primary methods for installing an up-to-date CMake:

 1. You can get CMake through the Visual Studio 2022 installer.
-2. You can use Windows's built-in package manager, [winget]:
+2. You can use Windows's built-in package manager, [winget][winget]:
    ```shell
    winget install Kitware.CMake
    ```